Home / Procedures & Investigations / Ambulatory Oesophageal pH-Impedence Monitoring

 Our team of specialists and nurses are experience at conducting ambulatory pH monitoring.
 They will be happy to answer any questions that you have about having pH monitoring and whether it may be helpful for you.

-The catheter is secured to your nose and a small recording device is worn on your belt or with a shoulder strap.
-The recording device stores the pH data, which is later analysed by a specialist.
+The catheter is secured to your cheek and hooked over your ear.
+The end attaches to a small data recorder that is worn on your belt or with a shoulder strap.
+Data is later analysed by a specialist.
 You will also be asked to record your activities, symptoms, and meals during the test, which helps interpreting the results.
 The next day you will return to Intus to have the catheter removed, which takes less than one minutes.

 Capsule pH Monitoring

 For capsule pH monitoring your specialist will place the capsule during a gastroscopy.
-You will received instructions about how to press the buttons on the receiver when you experience symptoms.
+You will receive instructions about how to press the buttons on the receiver when you experience symptoms.

 After 48 hours, you will return the receiver to Intus.
 The disposable capsule will spontaneously detach and be passed through the digestive tract a few days later.